Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 *Under development as reports come in.
 Two missing late March 2026*

 Tellusant's third official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
-It ranks the largest U.S. companies by value added (VA)—economist's preferred way to measure size—and a better method than ranking by revenue like Fortune does.
+It ranks the largest U.S. companies by value added (VA)—economist's preferred way to measure size—and a better method than ranking by revenue like Fortune does (shown later in this document).

 **Amazon** maintains its lead at the top in 2025 and is the clear #1.